Xre0uS/MultiDump/README.md

 -p              Path to save procdump.exe, use full path.
 Default to current directory -l              Path to save encrypted dump file, use full path.
-Default to current directory -r              Set ip:port to connect to a remote handler --procdump      Writes procdump to disk and use it to dump LSASS -v              Enable verbose mode
+Default to current directory -r              Set ip:port to connect to a remote handler --procdump      Writes procdump to disk and uses it to dump LSASS -v              Enable verbose mode

 MultiDump defaults in local mode using comsvcs.dll and saves the encrypted dump in the current directory.